SakaethRam/WalkMan/README.md

 - The current build is a source-level CMake project and does not install a package configuration or system-wide command.

-## License and contribution
+## License & contribution

 No license file is currently declared in this repository.
-Add an explicit license before distributing WalkMan outside the project or incorporating it into another product.

 Contributions should preserve deterministic tests, keep the core library dependency-light, document new CLI behavior, and add coverage for new repair